gillyb/treender/GAMEPLAN.md

 [ ] Randomize the tree matches
 [ ] Smaller resolution images
 [ ] Taking image of user on mobile
 [ ] Testing on all screens/devices

 [ ] Avatar selection

 Needs Improvement
 -----------------
-[ ] Trees pages - need to decide how to size the image on the page to be responsive
+[ ] Splash screen doesnt look good on big mobile devices [X] Trees pages - need to decide how to size the image on the page to be responsive [ ] Trees page - corners are white, should be transparent [-] Desktop experience
-[ ] Desktop experience
+  [ ] Get good mobile border image

 For Production